5. Skip to content

 Resolution:

-1. Check power connections: Inspect PSU-to-controller cables and connectors.
+1. Check power connections: Inspect PSU cables and connectors.
 Ensure tight, clean, corrosion-free connections.

 2. Verify PSU output voltage: Measure PSU output voltage with multimeter under no load.
 Should match rated voltage.